cc-archive/cc-global-components/README.md

 - `dev/`: Use for serving the components for local testing during development.
 - `src`: This directory contains a sub-directory:
   - `components`: This is where our components code is found.
 For this project, we have three components:
+  - - `cc-donate.vue`: The component for the CC Donatiion modal.
     - `cc-explore.vue`: The component for the Explore CC banner.
     - `cc-global-header.vue`: The component for the Global Navigation Menus
     - `cc-global-footer.vue`: The component for the Global CC footer.